 Gibbs, a "longtime communications operative with a special focus on the Senate, has been with Obama since shortly after his 2004 primary victory.
 Prior to that Gibbs served as a spokesman for Sen. John Kerry's (D-Mass.) presidential bid," according to the Washington Post.

-Gibbs, like Obama's national campaign manager David Plouffe, "has experience in the nitty-gritty of Democratic politics, having served as the communications director at the Democratic Senatorial Campaign Committee and as campaign spokesman for Sen. Fritz Hollings (D-S.C.) in 1998."
+Gibbs, like Obama's former national campaign manager David Plouffe, "has experience in the nitty-gritty of Democratic politics, having served as the communications director at the Democratic Senatorial Campaign Committee and as campaign spokesman for Sen. Fritz Hollings (D-S.C.) in 1998."

 "As the Obama campaign enters a crucial phase, beset by tightened polling numbers and the prospect of a tough race for the next two months, Mr. Gibbs has emerged as Sen. Obama's advocate-in-chief with the media, and therefore the voters," reported the Wall Street Journal.
 "The 37-year-old is in charge of shaping his message, responding to the 24/7 news cycle, schmoozing with the press and fighting back when he disagrees with its reporting -- which has won him the label of 'the enforcer.'"

 On November 11, 2003, it was announced that Gibbs, chief spokesman for John Kerry's 2004 presidential campaign, had resigned "in reaction to the firing of Jim Jordan, abruptly let go by Kerry Sunday night. ...
 Gibbs is a North Carolina State University graduate."
 Gibbs was "replaced by Stephanie Cutter, a former spokeswoman for Sen. Edward M. Kennedy, D-Mass., and then spokeswoman for the Democratic National Convention."